Xunnamius/xscripts/docs/src/assets/functions/makeTransformer.md

 [TransformerContainer](../type-aliases/TransformerContainer.md) containing a single [Transformer](../type-aliases/Transformer.md).

-[Transformer](../type-aliases/Transformer.md)s are responsible for returning only relevant asset paths (and their lazily-generated contents) conditioned on the current context;
+[Transformer](../type-aliases/Transformer.md)s are responsible for returning only relevant asset paths (and their lazily-generated contents) conditioned on the current context.
-e.g.: when running `npx xscripts project renovate --regenerate-assets --assets-preset=lib`.

 ## Parameters